Battle of Linz-Urfahr: Allied forces

+Austrian forces

 Sommariva's Right Column consisted of three battalions of the Wenzel Colloredo Infantry Regiment Nr.
 56, one battalion of the Peterwardeiner Grenz Infantry Regiment Nr.
 9, the 5th Jäger Battalion, three battalions of the Pilsen Landwehr, two squadrons of the Merveldt Uhlan Regiment Nr.
 1, and 12 guns in two foot artillery batteries.

 Vukassovich commanded the Center Column.
 This body included three battalions each of the Manfreddini Infantry Regiment Nr.
 12 and the Schröder Infantry Regiment Nr.
 7, two battalions of the Wurzburg Infantry Regiment Nr.
 23, one battalion of the Peterwardeiner Grenz Infantry Regiment Nr.
 9, the 6th Jäger Battalion, four squadrons each of the Merveldt Uhlan Regiment Nr.
 1 and the Hessen-Homburg Hussar Regiment Nr.
 4, and 24 guns in four foot artillery batteries.
 Saint-Julien directed the Left Column.
 Of this force, only two squadrons of the Hessen-Homburg Hussar Regiment Nr.
 4 were engaged.